Density version of the Ramsey problem and the directed Ramsey problem

-Our aim is to generalize the theorem \cite{erdos} of Erd\H os and Moser, providing an upper bound on $F_p(n)$.
+Our aim is to generalize the theorem of Erd\H os and Moser \cite{erdos} to confirm the upper bound on $F_p(n)$, Theorem \ref{fo1}.
 To this end, we prove a lemma first. $\mathbb{E}(X)$ will denote the expected value of a random variable $X$.

 \begin{lemma} Let $p\in [0,1]$ and let $Y$ be a random variable of distribution $Y \sim Binom(n, p)$ and $Z$ be a random variable of distribution $Z\sim Hypergeom(N, pN, n)$.
 Then for every $c\geq 1$, \end{lemma}